BiyantaShah/IR-4/readme.txt

         Have used docId mapping to decrease the size of result files.
 Please use "DocId-Mapping.txt" if want to see file name.

-        - "Task-2_Explanation.txt" file contain the implementation details for task2
+        - "Task-2_Explanation.txt" file contains the implementation details for task2

-        - "Analyzer_Result.Comparision.txt" file contain the discussion on Top 5 results from each IR system for each query.
+        - "Analyzer_Result_Comparision.txt" file contains the discussion on Top 5 results from each IR system for each query.